Harujkiku Maru – SS Van Waerwjick Party

 The sick and those unable to march any further were left here, some never to be seen again.

 The next day the men were back on the road marching until they reached their camp at Tenal Gajoe – this was the territory of Atjeh or Achinise natives.
 Renowned as fierce head-hunters, these people had never been completely subdued during the Dutch colonisation of Sumatra.

 Ted was popular and well liked amongst the group.
 He was described as being ‘a good bloke’.
 His body was brought to Blang Kedjeren where a coffin was constructed.
-This popular machine gunner was laid to rest about 100 yards from the camp.
+This popular machine gunner was laid to rest about 100 yards from camp.
 Amongst the POWs was a stonemason who cut a headstone, which was placed at the head of Ted’s grave.

 The road construction continued to the east in between their current camp and previous camp at Tenal Gajoe.
-By 6 October 1944 it was time for the POWs to head back to Medan.
+By 6 October 1944 it was time for POWs to head back to Medan.
 They set out in three columns as they had done on their journey north.
 As the columns passed Ted’s grave they all paid their friend a respectful ‘eyes left’.

-The group arrived back at a rest camp on the outskirts of Medan on 11 October 1944 5 days after setting out from Blang Kedjeren.
+The group arrived back at a rest camp on the outskirts of Medan on 11 October 1944 fives days after setting out from Blang Kedjeren.
 After a week’s rest on reduced rations the POWs were given the news that they were again on the move.
 They marched 3 miles to the railway station and following a short journey; they were detrained and loaded onto trucks.